Award-winning world innovations and digital solutions

 The customer was so satisfied that they ordered eight fully automatic machines within the space of one year and also honored Schenck RoTec with an innovation award.

-Dürr Brasil developed a production line for trucks that corresponds to the modern concepts of Industry 4.0 for Mercedes-Benz do Brasil.
-A total of 175 AGVs (Automated Guided Vehicles) are used in the entire production line there.
+Dürr Brasil developed a final assembly line for trucks that corresponds to the modern concepts of Industry 4.0 for Mercedes-Benz do Brasil.
+A total of 175 AGVs (Automated Guided Vehicles) are used there.

 Normally, chain conveyors are used for assembling chassis, and thruster platform conveyors are used for assembling the cabs.
-In order to increase efficiency, intelligent devices and tools are to be integrated into the production line and take the place of mechanical materials handling technology.
+In order to increase efficiency, intelligent devices and tools are to be integrated into the final assembly line and take the place of mechanical materials handling technology.

 The solution with the AGVs fits these requirements perfectly.
 It makes the assembly process more flexible and allows dynamic adjustments between workstations.
 This way, changes can be made to the layout of the production line and the assembly processes.

 Dürr Brasil carried out this project during ongoing production, which presented an additional challenge.
-This is the first time that AGVs are being used in a production line for trucks anywhere in the world.
+This is the first time that AGVs are being used in an entire final assembly line for trucks anywhere in the world.
 The jury of the HDIA honored this pioneering achievement in materials handling with the special “Global Development Award”.